 The goal of SNRi measurements is to predict object visibility for small, low contrast squares or 4:1 rectangles.
-The SNRi prediction begs for visual confirmation.

-We have developed a display for Imatest that does this with real slanted-edge images.
+We have developed an Imatest display that does this with real slanted-edge images.

 We show two images, below, from a camera with a Micro Four-Thirds sensor.
-The sides of the squares are w = 1, 2, 3, 4, 7, 10, 14, and 20 pixels.
 The original chart has a 4:1 contrast ratio (light/dark = 4).
 The middle and inner squares have reduced contrast.
-The outer patches correspond to the SNRi curves, where, according to the Rose model [8], SNRi of 5 (14 dB) should correspond to the threshold of visibility. low noise ISO 100 (left); noisy ISO 12800 (right)
+The outer patches correspond to the SNRi curves, where, according to the Rose model [6], SNRi of 5 (14 dB) should correspond to the threshold of visibility.
+Iow noise ISO 100 (left); noisy ISO 12800 (right)